Planning System

 - Weekly — How are projects progressing?
 Any blockers?

-- Monthly — Are you on track for objectives?
+- Monthly — Are your projects aligned with your Prime Directive?
 Need to adjust?

 Your agent can help with these reviews.